MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

   </div>
 </div>

-## Queries
+## Request Data

-Let's make some queries against the datastore.

-### Request Bodies and Parameters

 Whether making queries or performing CRUD operations, you'll likely want to take user input to do so.

+You can:

-You can fetch parameters out of the URL for GET and DELETE requests.
-You can fetch parameters out of the request body for PUT and POST requests.
+* fetch parameters out of the URL for GET and DELETE requests.
+* fetch data/JSON out of the request body for PUT and POST requests.

-#### Fetching Parameters
+### Fetching Parameters

 Let's get the parameters out of the request URL.
 To start out, let's first make a GET request from the client SDKs with a few parameters.